C++20 Modules

 Updated

 For a long time, the #include directive has been the primary way we import functionality from C++ libraries and organize more significant projects.
-However, it is an excessively crude approach, effectively copying all the code from one source file and pasting it to another.
+However, it is a crude approach, effectively copying all the code from one source file and pasting it to another.
 As we covered previously, this has some issues:

 • A source file can be included multiple times into the same destination, prompting us to always implement header guards like #pragma once